-I consider recreational and customary fishing, including set netting and longlining would be excluded from the proposed site because of the risk of entanglement.

-27 However, I consider that anchored fishing could continue between the proposed structures, as anecdotal information suggests fishers commonly fish by rod/line within mussel farms.
+- I consider, of the recreational and customary fishing occurring in the area, that mobile rod and line fishing, and longlining would be excluded from the proposed site because of the risk of entanglement. - However, I consider that anchored fishing and diving could continue between the proposed structures.
+Anecdotal information suggests fishers commonly fish by rod/line within mussel farms and it is unlikely that diving would be significantly impeded.